10 Best Practices for Compliance Management

 This sounds easier than it is.
 You may have read over a paragraph 3 times, but you are still not sure what to do.
 After deciding on how to interpret the contract with your colleagues, the counter-party or your lawyer, make sure you document this, so that 5 years down the road there is still an audit trail.
 Of course the best way to document this is to write an amendment with clearer, more concise language.
 But in order to save costs, you may want to wait until you have collected a few items to go into this amendment.

-Successful asset management entities are making sure that they make it easy for their colleagues to find all information required on how to perform the compliance task.
+Successful asset management organizations are making sure that they make it easy for their colleagues to find all information required on how to perform the compliance task.
 For instance a copy of the template that needs to be filled in together with instructions, procedures or workflows.
 All this information will then create an internal institutional knowledge base, which can serve as a sort of digital "employee handbook" for new employees.
 For companies that are growing fast or experience some employee turnover, this by far the easiest way to get new employees started on day one.

 5. Put in place a reminder system